 This Trust is pledged to continue to improve the quality of life for all young people fighting cancer in the Leicestershire area.

-To raise funds to enable us to support the children's oncology ward with recreational comforts, games, IT, outings and fulfilling children's specific "wishes".
+To raise funds to enable us to support the children’s oncology ward with recreational comforts, games, IT and outings.

 To educate: To encourage all who are able to give blood and/or platelets.
 The last few months of Robbie’s life were totally dependent on these products and we thank all those who gave then and give now.

-To raise awareness of the Antony Nolan Register which matches up people who need bone marrow transplants with suitable donors from across the world - you could save someone's life when you register.
+To raise awareness of the Anthony Nolan Register which matches up people who need bone marrow transplants with suitable donors from across the world – you could save someone’s life when you register.

 To be “self-aware” – to have the confidence to seek help if you have any health worries, however small they may be.